MicrosoftDocs/dynamics-365-project-operations/articles/expense/manage-delegation.md

 2. On the **Delegates** page, select **New** and then select the employee that will have a delegate defined.
 3. Enter the alias of the delegate user, and the start and end date for the delegation period.

-## Manage expense delegation on behalf of another employee
+## Manage expenses on behalf of another employee

 If the feature management key **Enable expense delegates list page** is enabled, the **Expenses delegated to me** list page will be available.
 Go to **Expense management** > **My expenses** > **Expenses delegated to me**.

-A delegate user can quickly filter and search on existing expense reports that have been delegated to them.
-The user can also quickly create a new expense report on behalf of other users by selecting **New expense report**.
+A delegate can quickly filter and search on existing expense reports that have been delegated to them.
+The delegate can also quickly create a new expense report for other users by selecting **New expense report**.

-Delegate users can also create and manage expense reports on behalf of other employees by navigating to **Expense management** > **My expenses** > **Expense reports** and selecting **Open other user's expenses**.
+Delegates can create and manage expense reports for other employees by going to **Expense management** > **My expenses** > **Expense reports** and selecting **Open other user's expenses**.